Exact Dynamics of Multi-class Stochastic Gradient Descent: Gaussian Mixture with MSE Loss: Multi-class Example

-We note that \cite{mai2019high} considered the superiority of the mean square error estimator in the hard label case for the binary model (hard labels) with linear regression solution vs logistic regression solution.
-We note that our focus here is on the behavior of SGD in this setting, in particular in the regime when there are two classes or more.
-A direct application of Theorem \ref{thm:main_risk_m_v} shows that there exists a set of ODEs for the distance to optimality and the mean overlap that exactly characterizes the dynamics for large $d$.
-See Section \ref{sec:linear_model} for more details as well as numerical simulation.
-Following these dynamics, we conclude the following stability constraint on the learning rate.
+We note that \cite{mai2019high} considered the superiority of the mean square error estimator in the hard label case for the binary model with a linear regression solution vs a logistic regression solution.
+Our focus here is on characterizing the behavior of SGD in this setting, in particular when there is a large number of classes.